Resume Tips

 Key Takeaways:

-- Begin your resume by making the most concise objective description.
+- Start your resume with the most concise objective description.

 - Emphasize transferable skills.